2 senior doctors of Dhanbad hospital face sexual harassment charges | Politics

 The two resident doctors in their complaint allegedthat the head of the department of skin, Dr SK Mandal, and amedical officer frequently call them in their OPD chambers andharass them.

-According to sources in the hospital, they alsoclaimed that they were not given attendance on January 8 fornot following such a directive.
+According to sources in the hospital, they alsoclaimed that they were marked absent on January 8 for notfollowing such a directive.

 The two residents alleged that they were not givenspecial leave available to women doctors, and charged thesenior physicians with using foul language in presence offemale colleagues.